yokgs/DyeScript-Light/README.md

 ### Utility-First Classes

-DyeScript provide a bunch of utility classes to speed up the creation of custom styles

-Let's recreate the class bordered from the previous example using Utility classes
+DyeScript provides a set of utility classes that accelerate the creation of custom styles.
+You can recreate the `bordered` class from the previous example using utility classes:

 ```dye
 @@ <Borders>